pschaus/book_lepl1402/source/part1.rst

         }
     }

-By the way, what happens if we call the "equals" method with a :code:`null` parameter, like this:
+What happens if we call the "equals" method with a :code:`null` parameter?
+For example, like this:

 .. code-block:: java

     System.out.println( peter1.equals(null) );

-This actually works because an instanceof-test with :code:`null` always fails, i.e., the result is always false.
+This actually works because an instanceof-test with :code:`null` always gives false.
 In some sense, :code:`null` is a very strange "thing".
 It can be assigned to any variable, e.g., :code:`Person person = null`, but it does not belong to any class.

 ArrayList and Boxing